Miaonster/alfred-vpn-networksetup/readme.md

 <img src="screenshot.png" width="649"/>

-> The original version, `alfred-vpn` uses `scutil` to toggle the vpn
+> The original version ([`alfred-vpn`](https://github.com/stve/alfred-vpn)) uses
-> state on and off.
-Unfortunately, `scutil` doesn't seem to work if the vpn
+> `scutil` to toggle the vpn state on and off.
+Unfortunately, `scutil` doesn't
-> connection requires a secret key.
+> seem to work if the vpn connection requires a secret key.
+Using `networksetup`
-> Using `networksetup` instead to connect/disconnect works as expected.
-Thus,
+> instead to connect/disconnect works as expected.
+Thus, this fork.
-> this fork.
 >
 > - Bryan Ross